 Vendia automatically reconciles data at all times, to ensure only the latest data appears on everyone’s ledger.
 Every transaction and change is recorded on everyone’s ledger at the same time, giving everyone visibility of current and past states.
 This allows full visibility for everyone and even makes it possible to audit prior transactions to settle disputes or gain other insights.

 Vendia is designed in such a way that you can refine and tightly control exactly what you share (and don’t share) so you only exchange the data that is relevant to other partners, without the risk of sharing intellectual property or sensitive data.
 Furthermore the platform is in the final stages of proving SOC2 certification.

 Unlike on-premise solutions or public blockchain platforms, Vendia’s enterprise blockchain platform is powered by the cloud and delivered as a serverless SaaS.
 This means that virtually infinite computing and scale is available on-demand with the majority of costs based on capacity used.

 Vendia’s platform spins up in minutes, and connects partners with ease, without the need for ongoing maintenance.
 This allows you to focus on what matters to your company, your partners, and your customers.

-If you are ready to explore how real-time data sharing might help accelerate your business, you can request a free Proof of Concept of Vendia.
-Request a POC and get four free hours with one of our experienced solutions architects.
+If you are ready to explore how real-time data sharing might help accelerate your business, request a five-day proof of concept and get get four free hours with one of our experienced solutions architects.

-In just five days you will get a working application that demonstrates proof-of-value including: Multi-party sharing, easy partner invitations, a resilient global serverless architecture with no operational overhead, and fine-grained data access controls — Everything you need to reap all the benefits of real-time data sharing.
+You’ll get a working application that demonstrates proof-of-value, including multi-party sharing, easy partner invitations, a resilient global serverless architecture with no operational overhead, and fine-grained data access controls.